Rosa Wernecke

 Shu Cao (interdisciplinary artist)

-Sarah Reimann (curator HAU4)
+Sarah Reimann (Curator at HAU4)

 Theresa Reiwer ((post)digital artist)